Jagdish Mahto: Participation in revolutionary uprisings across Bhojpur

-'Ayar Rebellion of 1972
+Ayar Rebellion of 1972

 The Ayar village of Jagdishpur was a stronghold of Rajput landlords and Thana Singh, one such landlord, had committed several offenses against the Musahars and Chamars of the village.
 Two-thirds of the land in the village was controlled by these landlords, including Charichan Singh and Madho Singh.
 A sentiment against the poor condition of the lower caste in the village began brewing in 1957 but was suppressed by the landlords through the use of brute force.

 In 1962, the ongoing skirmishes between the lower castes and the landlords led to the deaths of peasant leaders Shivratan Yadav and Bhikhari Yadav and the offenses against lower-caste women continued.
 According to Kalyan Mukherjee, the village was so unpopular among the Dalits that no Dalit family of another village would want to have a family member married to a resident of the village.
 The tipping point to revolt was the sexual harassment of the wife of Ramayan Chamar, who used to work as an agricultural labourer in the fields of Charichan Singh, by the sons of her landlord.
 Chamar's complaint to Charichan Singh led to his physical assault by the men of Charichan Singh.
 The disgruntled Chamar joined the "Jagdish Mahto group", also called as Ekwari ke Master Saheb ka group.
-In the retaliation by Mahto and his armed group, who were invited to the village by Chamar, Thana Singh was assassinaed; another landlord, Hari Singh, was injured and killed later by the rebels.
+In the retaliation by Mahto and his armed group, who were invited to the village by Chamar, Thana Singh was assassinated; another landlord, Hari Singh, was injured and killed later by the rebels.